Michael-Brodsky/OCR/common/src/readme.txt

-This folder contains source files for objects common to all OCR libraries and applications.
+This folder contains source files for objects common to all PaperShredder libraries and applications.